 I used to think that finding a mentor was a segmented task, that you must find someone to specifically agree to the job description of ‘being a mentor.’
 But just in the same way that you would never ask someone to ‘be your girlfriend,’ I found that the process is far more fluid than a yes/no question.

 Mentors are typically older than you, better than you at some skill that you want to improve, and are giving people.
-A mentor can be anyone from a takelessons instructor to one of your good friends.
+A mentor can be anyone from an instructor to one of your good friends.